The Vanishing Beast: Chapter One

 “Well, who’s dead?

-Henry cringed at his guests’ volume, remembering Joseph and Ines on the other side of the door, still trying to enjoy their breakfasts.
+Henry cringed at their increasing volume, remembering Joseph and Ines on the other side of the door, still trying to enjoy their breakfasts.
 “Perhaps my flat would be a better place for this conversation?
 It sounds like there may be some urgency, and I’ll need to hear more about the situation before I’m able to assist.”

 “Of course!
 Lead the way, Detective,” the woman said, moving to let him pass on the narrow stairs.
-Alice reluctantly did the same, and together, they followed Henry up to the second floor landing, where he paused to unlock the door of his flat.
+Alice reluctantly did the same, and together, they followed Henry up to the second floor landing.

-“Would either of you like tea?” he asked as he ushered them both inside.
+“Would either of you like tea?” he asked as he ushered them both inside, setting the gofio from Ines on a side table near the door.

 It struck Henry how collected she was for a woman who was supposedly about to be arrested for murder.